pmean/build-website/text/99/diagnostic-99.md

 `library(meta)   f0 <- "X:/webdata/EndovaginalUltrasonography.csv"   deeks.example.dat <- read.csv(f0)   attach(deeks.example.dat)   sens <- tp / (tp + fn)   sens.overall <- sum(tp) / sum(tp + fn)   spec <- tn / (tn + fp)   spec.overall <- sum(tn) / sum(tn + fp)      par(mar=c(5.1,4.1,0.1,0.1))   plot(1-spec,sens,xlim=0:1,ylim=0:1)   points(1-spec.overall,sens.overall,pch="+",cex=2)`

-The last three lines create a graph of the data, which is shown below.
+The last three lines create a graph of the data
+- which is shown below.
 The par() function adjusts the margins of the graph to make more effective use of the available space on the screen.
 The plot() function creates the axes and draws a circle at each individual sens,